Hollywood grooves on the Yacht Rock vibe >> Scuttlebutt Sailing News - ExBulletin

 At the 2022 US Snipe Nationals, the race was tied by various bands playing four of the five nights.
 The class has, after all, trademarked the motto “Serious Sailing, Serious Fun”.

-With Yacht Rock channels available on music streaming services, tracks could soon hit the big screen as news leaks out Hollywood regarding a new project.
+With the Yacht Rock chains available on music streaming servicestunes could hit the big screen soon as news leaks Hollywood regarding a new project.

 Plans have been unveiled for the yacht rock musical Sailing in which the jukebox musical would follow the trials and tribulations of a group of 1970s musicians discovering the mellow sounds and lifestyle of yacht rock.